eoinkelly/notes/databases/sql-relational-theory-masterclass.md

   standing for numbers.[6]
 This allowed proofs of properties that are true no matter which numbers are involved.

 As it developed, algebra was extended to other non-numerical objects, such as vectors, matrices, and polynomials.

+## Aside: Calculus

+* Calculus is the mathematical study of change,
+* in the same way that geometry is the study of shape and
+* algebra is the study of operations and their application to solving equations.

+It has two major branches

+1. differential calculus (concerning rates of change and slopes of curves),
+2. integral calculus (concerning accumulation of quantities and the areas under and between curves)

+These two branches are related to each other by the fundamental theorem of calculus.